parth-32/nextjs-nestjs-supabase-rag/docs/tradeoffs-and-roadmap.md

 - **Separation of concerns:** The API owns AI orchestration, file processing, and database access.
 The frontend is a thin, auth-aware client.
 - **Independent scaling:** On Vercel Services, frontend and backend deploy as separate services with distinct build steps.
-- **Assessment fit:** Demonstrates API design as a first-class deliverable, not an afterthought behind server actions.
+- **API-first design:** The backend is a standalone service with explicit REST contracts, not an afterthought behind server actions.

 ### Why Supabase (not a standalone vector DB)?

-- **One platform** for Postgres, pgvector, auth, and file storage — fewer moving parts for a 2–4 day assessment.
+- **One platform** for Postgres, pgvector, auth, and file storage — fewer moving parts to operate and secure.
 - **pgvector + HNSW** provides production-grade approximate nearest-neighbor search without operating a separate vector service.
 - **RLS policies** add defense-in-depth even though the API uses the service role.